Search for celebrities on Ancestry.com!Margaret Rusteen

 His list of professional affiliations and awards is lengthy.
 Dr. Alexander was a distinguished fellow in the American Psychological Association, a charter fellow of the American Psychological Society, and a member of the American Association for the Advancement of Science.

 Dr. Alexander and his family have been active members of Valley Presbyterian Church for many years.
 He and his wife, Marie, enjoyed taking walks in Atherton's Holbrook-Palmer Park, family members said.
-They were married for nearly 69 years.
+They were marriage for nearly 69 years.

 Dr. Alexander is survived by his wife, Marie Bailey Alexander; a daughter, Mary E. Alexander of Atherton; a son, Thomas Theron Alexander of New Jersey; a granddaughter; and two great-grandchildren.